-People believe that happiness is a destination because they are looking for something finite and concrete in their lives, such as money, cars, power, success, family, etc. They believe that once they get it, all the pieces will just fall into their correct places and they will automatically become happy.
+People believe that happiness is a destination because they are looking for something finite and concrete in their lives, such as money, cars, power, success, and family.
+They believe that once they get these things, all the pieces of the happiness puzzle will just fall into place and they will automatically become happy.

 I hope everybody could get rich and famous, and do everything they ever dreamed of, so they would know that it’s not the answer.

 In other words, the finish line doesn’t realistically exist, as we are not designed to be happy because we reach a certain point in life.
 Instead, we have to learn to enjoy the journey of life no matter how smooth or bumpy it becomes.

 Why Happiness is a Journey

-Thus, we will always have problems, no matter who we are and what we do.
-A life without problems is just unrealistic.
-Still, this is not an excuse for being unhappy, as our problems are part of our journey, our happiness, and our lives.
+Thus, we will always have problems, no matter who we are.
+A life without problems is unrealistic.
+However, this is not an excuse to be unhappy, as our problems are a part of our journey, our happiness, and our lives.

-So people are unhappy, but not because they don’t have enough, as most of us already have too much.
-Rather, we are just focusing on the wrong things, such as lack of whatever next item in an infinite list of desires that we have.
-As such, we forget that we already have more than enough, we always will have some sort of problems, and we need to remind ourselves to be grateful for the things that we have, no matter how much or little that might be.
+So when people become unhappy, it is not because they don’t have enough or because something is going wrong in their lives.
+Rather, they are just focusing on the wrong things, such as lack of whatever next item in an infinite list of desires to have.
+As such, they just most of us already have more than enough, we always will have some sort of problems, and we need to remind ourselves to be grateful for the things that we have, no matter how much or little that might be.

-To do so, say: “I’m grateful for…” and remind yourself of everything that you have, rather than what you are missing.
+To do so, say: “I’m grateful for…” and remind yourself of everything you have, rather than what you are missing.
 For example, “I’m grateful for being young, healthy, having a roof over my head, having amazing friends, and having a supportive family.”

 Happiness Has Many Destinations

 Sure, we should continue building it up, by setting goals, and aiming to continuously improve our situation.
-Still happiness is not a destination, but a way of life, which we address on a day-by-day basis, making the most of what we can, hopefully learning that we can be happy regardless of who we are, where we are from, and what are our life circumstances.
+Still happiness is not a destination, but a way of life, which we address on a day-by-day and goal-by-goal basis, making the most of what we can, hopefully learning that we can be happy regardless of who we are, where we are from, and what are our life circumstances.